Globally Simple Heffter Arrays $H(n;k)$ with $k \equiv 1 \pmod{4}$: Introduction

-\begin{defn} An ordering of the entries in a row or column is called \textbf{simple} if the partial sums of its entries are all distinct modulo $2nk+1$.
-If such orderings exist for all rows and columns, the Heffter array is said to be simple.
-Given an arbitrary Heffter array, it can be difficult to determine if a simple ordering actually exists on its rows and columns.
+\begin{defn} In the context of a Heffter array $H(m,n;s,k)$, the filled entries of any row or column form a finite subset of the additive group $\mathbb{Z}_{2nk+1}$.
+A Heffter array is said to be \textbf{simple} if there exists a simple ordering for the elements of every row and every column.
+Given an arbitrary Heffter array, determining whether such simple orderings exist can be computationally difficult.
 Because of this, arrays that are simple as constructed are of particular interest.
-A Heffter array $H(m,n;h,k)$ is defined to be \textbf{globally simple} if all of its rows and columns are simple under their natural left-to-right and top-to-bottom orderings \cite{costa2018}.
-If a Heffter array is simple, its rows produce a cyclic decomposition of the complete graph $K_{2nk+1}$ into $h$-cycles, the columns produce a cyclic decomposition of $K_{2nk+1}$ into $k$-cycles, and these decompositions are orthogonal to each other. \end{defn}
+A Heffter array is defined to be \textbf{globally simple} if all of its rows and columns are simple under their natural left-to-right and top-to-bottom orderings, respectively \cite{costa2018}.
+If a Heffter array is simple, the partial sums $s_i$ of these row and column orderings correspond to the vertices of cycles.
+Specifically, the rows produce a cyclic decomposition of the complete graph $K_{2nk+1}$ into $s$-cycles, the columns produce a cyclic decomposition of $K_{2nk+1}$ into $k$-cycles, and these two decompositions are orthogonal to each other. \end{defn}

-As an illustration, the Heffter array in Example \ref{ex:H86} is not globally simple.
-If we evaluate the partial sums of its first row, we obtain the sequence $-1, 4, 6, -1, -10,$ and $0$.
-Because the partial sum $-1$ appears twice, the natural ordering of this row fails the condition for global simplicity.